reefland/host-check/README.md

 ## Features

-* Scan a single remote host or predefined list of remote hosts
+* Scan a single remote host or predefined list of remote hosts.
 * Multiple SSH ports can be checked (for people who don't like using `22`) - _if SSH is available, then host is healthy and not at passphrase prompt._
-* Multiple Dropbear SSH ports can be checked
+* Multiple Dropbear SSH ports can be checked.
-* Easily customized notification on results of passphrase (mailx, slack webhook, etc)
+* Easily customized notification on results of passphrase (mailx, slack or Discord webhook, etc.)
-* Customizable steps to take upon Dropbear passphrase failure
+* Customizable steps to take upon Dropbear passphrase failure.
+* Heartbeat health checks can be enabled to monitoring service like [healthchecks.io](https://healthchecks.io/) to alert you if this script stops processing.

 ---